-Journalists and educators Andrew Mills and Amy Sanders noticed that journalism education is struggling to make the most of innovations and transformations in the media that hold great promise for the industry’s future.
+Journalists and educators Andrew Mills and Amy Sanders noticed that journalism education was struggling to make the most of innovations and transformations in the media – innovations that hold great promise for the industry’s future.
 And so, Jumpline was born: an information hub and consultancy providing resources and intelligent design innovations to support the transformation of journalism in universities, professional education, and newsrooms.

-The symbol depicts direction and a jumping off point – embodying the concept of Jumpline; taking journalism education from its present state to a transformed future state.
+The symbol depicts direction and a jumping off point; taking journalism education from its present state to a transformed future state.
 The symbol’s reference to both the past (the Greek “diple” used to draw attention to interesting or important pieces of text) and the present (the “>” sign used in software coding) is also a play on the transition from old to new.

 View the website here.